serg067/stepik-auto-tests-course/README.md

 # stepik
-here will be save all files of my auto_tests
+here will be save all files of my auto_tests (last version)